Denver Trucking Violation Lawyers

 We have experience holding these companies and their drivers accountable for their negligence.
 Today’s trucking companies and drivers are increasingly monitored by on-board electronic recording devices that can identify clear violations of the law that govern these big rigs.
 You need a law firm that understands these electronic devises and how they can make or break your case.

-If you were injured in a crash with a big rig, call us.
+If you were injured in a crash with a big rig in Denver, call us.
 Leventhal Puga Braley P.C. has a team of nationally acclaimed trial lawyers who can investigate the circumstances involved in your accident and discover whether federal law was violated, and then fight to get you the compensation you deserve.

 Commercial motor vehicles are governed by the Federal Motor Carrier Safety Administration (FMCSA).
 To qualify as a commercial vehicle (CV), the vehicle must conduct interstate travel in the course of business and weigh over 10,000 pounds, be designed or used to transport 16 or more passengers for non-compensatory reasons, be designed or used to transport 9 or more passengers for compensation, or transport a certain amount of hazardous material.
 The men and women who operate these vehicles must have a commercial driver’s license (CDL) and pass a skills test before going out on the road.